-Some of the best places to post up for the sunset are none other than Mission Ranch (Clint Eastwood’s Resort), Carmel Point or Cypress Point lookout, in Pebble Beach.
+Some of the best places to post up for the sunset are none other than Carmel Mission Ranch (Clint Eastwood’s Resort), Carmel Point, or Cypress grove trail and Cypress Point lookout, in Pebble Beach.

 The Scenic Road doesn’t exactly need an explanation, but I’ll give you one anyway.
 This road rides along the bluffs, passing some of the best viewpoints in Carmel, hence the name.

 While you can walk or drive down it, I’d highly recommend renting an e-bike from the beloved Mad Dogs & Englishmen Bike Shop and cruising your way down the road.

 It’s indeed a fun thing to do in Carmel by the sea and there’s no better way to explore!

 7. Sunbathe at Carmel Beach

 Carmel Beach is the spot to be.
 Filled with gorgeous, bright white sand beaches, this is where you’ll find most residents of Carmel at any time of day.